evilonvieira/GerenciadorDeClientes/README.md

 ## :computer: Technologies Used

-- **Asp.Net MVC**: A framework for creating structured and scalable web applications..
+- **Asp.Net MVC**: A framework for creating structured and scalable web applications.
-- **WebApi REST**: Allows you to create lightweight and scalable HTTP services for applications..
+- **WebApi REST**: Allows you to create lightweight and scalable HTTP services for applications.
 - **SqlServer**: Robust relational database management system.
 - **Entity Framework**: Speeds up development by reducing repetitive code and complexity.
-- **Dapper**: Delivers superior performance and simplicity in straightforward and efficient SQL queries.
 - **.NET 8**: Unified platform for developing modern web, desktop and cloud applications.

 ## 📁 Project Structure